popiang/natours/notes.md

 	- return a new AppError()
 	- now it becomes an isOperational error with a meaningfull error message to end users

+# 120 - Handling Duplicate Database Fields

+- capture the error message with a code 11000 using if statement
+- call a function handleDuplicateFieldsDB(error)
+- in the function get the err.KeyValue.name value and create a message
+- return a new AppError with the message and a status code